Grande Prairie: Geography

 Grande Prairie is located just north of the 55th parallel north, and is 465 km northwest of Edmonton, lying at an elevation of 669 m above sea level.
 The city is surrounded by farmland to the north, east, and west.
 To the south lies a vast boreal forest with aspen, tamarack, lodgepole pine, jack pine, and black spruce extending well into the foothills of the Canadian Rockies south and southwest of the city.
+The city actually lies on the southern edge of aspen parkland, which is a transitional biome between boreal forest and prairie.
+The Peace River Country contains the northernmost area of aspen parkland in North America.

-Bear Creek goes through the city from the northwest to the south end and is a tributary of the Wapiti River to the south.
-The Bear Creek Reservoir is the small body of water by Grande Prairie Regional College in the northwest part of the city, and is ringed by marshy wetland.
+Bear Creek goes through the city from the northwest to the southeast and is a tributary of the Wapiti River to the south.
+The Bear Creek Reservoir is the small body of water by Northwestern Polytechnic in the northwest part of the city, and is ringed by marshy wetland.
 The terrain immediately surrounding Grande Prairie is largely flat to gently rolling, but rises gradually to hilly terrain closer to the foothills to the south and southwest.
 On clear days, some peaks in the Rockies are visible to the southwest from Grande Prairie.

-The city lies on the southern edge of aspen parkland, which is a transitional biome between boreal forest and prairie.
-The Peace River Country contains the northernmost area of aspen parkland in North America.
-However, much of the aspen parkland in the region has long since been destroyed by extensive farming and oil/gas drilling activity.